Lifestyle

 Lower the bar

 Bullet points are fine.
 Three lines is enough.
 Keep a notebook by your pillow for immediate access.
+The most common reason people quit is demanding too much volume.
+Even one line is sufficient for the first week.
+Gradually increasing quantity after the habit is established produces better long-term adherence.

 Digital vs. analog

 Handwriting has about 30% higher retention than typing, but choose whichever you will actually stick with.
 Phone notes work perfectly well.
+The advantage of handwriting is that its slower pace forces you to process thoughts more deliberately.
+Digital tools offer searchability and portability - ideal for frequent travelers or commuters who write on the train.

 Advanced Techniques

 Review the week's journal entries each weekend to spot recurring themes.
 Patterns like "always tired on Wednesdays" or "afternoon tasks consistently delayed" become visible, making improvement actionable.
+This review takes about 10 minutes.
+Viewing the full week at once reveals long-term patterns invisible at the daily level.

 Key Takeaways

-• Weekend reviews reveal behavioral patterns
+• Weekend reviews reveal patterns invisible at the daily level

 Books on habit design can also be a helpful resource.